abdelrahman-tarek-0/Discord-Cloud-Database/README.md

-        if you pass only the name the id will be taken from the channelIdMap if you pass only the id the id will be acquired if you pass both the id will be taken from the channel object not passing the channel object will result in an error by discord api
+        if you pass only the name the id will be taken from the channelIdMap if you pass only the id the id will be acquired if you pass both the id will be taken from the channel object not passing the channel object will result in an error by the discord API
-*    the third argument is required to pass one of the 2 properties and the default value is { name: "", id: "" }
+*    The third argument is required to pass one of the 2 properties and the default value is { name: "", id: "" }
 */

 // method return a promise